-Although this Part explains the federal habeas corpus procedures for both state and federal prisoners, it focuses on the process for New York State prisoners.
-When the procedure differs for federal prisoners, this Section will explain the different procedure.
-State prisoners in other states will need to research their state's procedures.
+Although this Part explains the federal habeas corpus procedures for both people incarcerated in state custody and people incarcerated in federal custody, it focuses on the process for person incarcerated in New York State custody.
+When the procedure differs for people incarcerated in federal custody, this Section will explain the different procedure.
+People incarcerated in state custody in other states will need to research their state's procedures.
 However, you should still read and understand this Section, as many of the procedures will be the same in every state.
-State prisoners will use 28 U.S.C. § 2254 to file a habeas claim.
-Federal prisoners will use 28 U.S.C. § 2255 to file a habeas claim.
+People incarcerated in state custody will use 28 U.S.C. § 2254 to file a habeas claim.
+People incarcerated in federal custody will use 28 U.S.C. § 2255 to file a habeas claim.
+137